Lipstick, Hair Dye, & Power — How Beauty Is Fuelling A Revolution In North Korea

 While it might seem frivolous to worry about access to face wash or the right to trendy hairstyles in a country without freedom of speech, religion, or the press, it’s a control tactic that’s used as a visual confirmation of compliance by the regime.
 The DPRK relays its orders using state-issued propaganda like Choseon Ryusung, a magazine published for women by the North Korean government and obtained by Refinery29.
 It dictates that hair must be mid-length or shorter, clothing must be modest and loose-fitting, and any foreign trend or style is strictly forbidden.

 “Attire must fit the socialistic way of living,” it reads.
 It states that North Korea “must strongly fight against those who choose to wear whatever they wish in the way they feel like.”
-This includes certain makeup and jewelry, nail polish, and hair dye of any kind.
+This includes certain makeup and jewellery, nail polish, and hair dye of any kind.

 The rules are enforced by obedient citizens tasked to patrol streets.
 A women’s union is said to monitor the capital of Pyongyang, while Kim Jong-un’s Socialist Youth League has authority over children, teens, and unmarried women in some parts of the country.
 Married women are said to be regulated by their husbands.
 Of course, this is likely just a snapshot of the entire country’s actual enforcement, which is said to be getting stricter over the past few years as Kim Jong-Un takes a harsher stance against all rule breakers — from those who change their appearance to defectors.